Get

 • Be Aware

-• Facial Aggression Signs
+• Facial Aggression Precursor Signs

-• Bodily Aggression Signs
+• Bodily Aggression Precursor Signs

 • Don’t Reward the Behavior

-When you see these aggression signs, it’s a bad time to pet and console your cat, even if he is scared.
+When you see these precursors of aggression signs, it’s a bad time to pet and console your cat, even if he is scared.
 This will only encourage him to continue the behavior.
 You also don’t want to show fearfulness or retreat from your cat if that’s what he wants you to do.
-The best thing to do is to ignore his bad behavior and reward him when he’s displaying appropriate behavior.
+The best thing to do is to ignore their bad behavior and reward him when he’s displaying appropriate behavior.

 • Never Get in the Way